Battle of Manila (1896): Battle

 Before the plan was to be put to action one Katipunan member Teodoro Patiño, known for his talkativeness, revealed the existence of the revolutionary organization to a Spanish priest named Mariano Gil, who then reported it to the local authorities as revenge for grave misunderstandings with fellow Katipunero Apolonio de la Cruz.
 As a result, the Spanish troops were warned of the attack and forced the Katipunan from the city.
 Protracted warfare soon escalated, with the battles of Pasong Tamo (August 28–29, 1896) and of San Juan del Monte (August 30, 1896).

 Overall, the attack on Manila did not take place as Bonifacio planned.
 General Fernandez failed to launch the signal from the electric plant.
 The Katipuneros did not even reach the plant.
 Without the signal to coordinate the attack, the revolutionaries in Manila and Cavite went on their own battles.
 Despite this lack of coordination and contact among forces, Bonifacio commanding some 800 (or according to the Spanish, 300) still led the attack on Manila.
 His force was repulsed after the Battle of San Juan del Monte.

 Following Bonifacio's failed attempt in San Juan, Katipuneros in the area, particularly in the towns of Pasig, Pateros, Santa Ana, Tagig, Kalookan, San Pedro de Macati, and Mandaluyong began simultaneous attacks on Spanish installments.
 Majority of these attacks failed due to the Katipuneros' lack of arms.
 The most successful uprising was led by the Pasig Katipuneros under Valentin Cruz.
 On Saturday, August 29, some 2,000 Pasiguenos met at the border of barrios Maybunga and Caniogan, marched towards the plaza, and took over the headquarters of the Guardia Civil and the municipal hall.
 This event is now commemorated as "Nagsabado sa Pasig".
 Other notable uprisings occurred outside of Manila in the eight surrounding provinces of Cavite, Laguna, Bulacan, Province of Manila, Tarlac, Pampanga, Batangas, and Nueva Ecija.
-The rays on the Philippine flag represent these first eight provinces, put under martial law by Governor-General Ramon Blanco.

 Aftermath

 Bonifacio had sparked an uprising bigger than any other previous uprising in the Tagalog-Pampango provinces.
 His "Revolt of the Masses" inspired more Filipinos to begin their struggle for freedom from Spain.
 This revolt in Manila, though only lasting a week before Bonifacio and his men were reduced to guerilla warfare, led to the arrests and executions of thousands of upper-class Filipinos who were suspected of having Katipunan ties.
 Bagumbayan, now known as Luneta, became a killing field, culminating in the execution of José Rizal at the park in December 1896.

-Emilio Aguinaldo would use the same plan when revolutionary forces surrounded Manila from four fronts in June 1898 during the Spanish–American War.
-This planned attack also did not take place, due to the takeover of Manila by the Americans during the Battle of Manila of 1898.
+Emilio Aguinaldo would use a similar plan when his revolutionary forces surrounded Manila from four fronts in June 1898 during the Spanish–American War.
+This planned attack culminated in the Battle of Manila of 1898.